WE ARE HERE TO HELP

 When stress hormones are elevated, it may be difficult to rest.
 Here are some tips to help manage stress:

 - Meditate.
-Studies show that meditation may help the area of the brain dedicated to regulating emotions.
+Studies show that meditation may help the brain region that regulates emotions.

 Physical activity may help you sleep better and longer.
-Being active in the morning and afternoon may help most because it raises your body temperature, then allows it to drop to trigger sleepiness in the evening.
+Being active in the morning and afternoon may help most people because it raises your body temperature, which then allows it to drop, triggering sleepiness in the evening.

 When to seek help: